Rakhii17/Rakhii17/README.md

 Hey! this is Rakhi 👋

-💻 Turning curiosity into code 🎓Committed to learning | Ready to build.
+💻 Turning curiosity into code
+🎓 Committed to learning | Ready to build.

 📌Skills